Video Transcript

 - Your church or another religious organization

-- Your job or your parent's employer
+- Your job or a parent’s employer

-- Local businesses and other organizations in your local community
+- Local businesses and community groups

-- Diversity and community outreach programs
+- Diversity and outreach programs

 Sources